papsman/bitcoinprice/README.md

 Prerequisites:

-Azure account with active subscription
-Terraform installed and configured kubectl installed
+Azure account with active subscription Terraform installed and configured kubectl installed

-1. Terraform Configuration:
-main.tf
-outputs.tf
-providers.tf
-ssh.tf
-variables.tf

-2. Deploying Services:

-Use the dockerfile to create a docker image.
+Step 1 - Deploy AKS Infrastructure:

+Use the Terraform configuration files in terraform-test to start a an AKS cluster : **main.tf outputs.tf providers.tf ssh.tf variables.tf**

+Detailed steps can be found in the terraformsetup.sh file.

+Step 2 - Deploying apps and kubernetes services:

+1. Create the docker images using the docker files in the folders serviceAdocker and serviceBdocker

-Use the Deployment.yml file to create the Kubernetes deployment.
+2. Use the Deployment.yml file to create the Kubernetes deployment.
 It includes the bitcoin price app and the rest api service.